VilteNor/GoReviewAPI/README.md

 **@GET requests**

-To get all restaurants and their associated reviews by a specific cuisine enum via a <mark style="background-color: lightblue">GET</mark> request in Postman, use JSON raw format and the following notation:
+To get all restaurants and their associated reviews by a specific cuisine enum via a **GET request** in Postman, use JSON raw format and the following notation:

 ```
 "ITALIAN"